 LLCs and Owner Draws

 If you are an LLC, that means you have limited liability.
-You really want to be clear and show the separation of your business and personal by making sure that what you pay yourself is Owner Draw in one lump sums.
+You really want to be clear and show the separation of your business and personal by making sure that what you pay yourself is Owner Draw in one lump sum.
 You need to make sure that you’re not using your business credit card or debit card to use all these tiny transactions through your business like it’s a personal account.
 If you do that, you start to create doubt within that limited liability.
 You need to be treating your business as a separate entity from your personal.
-I go through all of that stuff inside of my Business Structure Bootcamp.
+I go through all of that stuff inside of my FREE Business Structure Masterclass for Photographers.